12 Nov 2015 by Olga Brighton

 Exploring Norway is easy due to its dense transport network and availability of public transport.
 Still, there is some general information every traveller should be aware of before visiting this beautiful country.
-The more you know prior to your trip the better it will be.
+The more you know about transport in Norway prior to your trip the easier exploration of the country will be.

 Practically all Norway cities support a network of both local and intercity buses.
 Small towns have their bus networks adjoined to the train station or ferry quay.
 Oslo’s main bus station can be reached from most of Europe.
 Each Norway County is responsible for the respective public bus service, while there are also private international companies that run long distance busses.